jonahji/index-change-alerts/README.md

 # S&P 500 and QQQ Index Change Alert System

-This repository contains a GitHub Action that automatically tracks changes in the S&P 500 and QQQ (Nasdaq-100) indices.
-When changes occur, especially in the top 20 positions, the system sends email notifications with detailed information about the changes.
+This repository contains a GitHub Action that automatically tracks changes in the S&P 500 and QQQ (Nasdaq-100) indices using official ETF provider data.
+When changes occur, especially in the top 20 positions, the system sends email notifications with detailed information.

 ## Features

-- Daily checks of S&P 500 and QQQ index compositions
+- Daily checks of S&P 500 and QQQ index compositions using official ETF holdings data
+- Uses State Street (SPY) and Invesco (QQQ) ETF data as the source of truth
-- Detects additions, removals, and rank changes
+- Detects additions, removals, rank changes, and significant weight changes
 - Special focus on the top 20 positions in both indices
 - Enhanced email notifications with highlighted important changes
 - Completely free to run (uses GitHub Actions)

-- Object-oriented design for easy maintenance and extension
+## Why This Approach?

+This system uses official ETF holdings data directly from the fund providers, which has several advantages:
+- More reliable than third-party financial APIs
+- No rate limiting issues
+- Contains accurate weight information
+- Includes official ranking of components

 ## Setup Instructions